 How to Install in Ubuntu:

-You can install it from Ubuntu software center, download the app image, install as snap or using the official PPA.
+You can install it from the Ubuntu software center, download the app image, install it as snap, or using the official PPA.
 That means lots of ways to install KeePassXC on your Ubuntu system.
-Let’s see all the method below.
+Let’s see all the methods below.